 Try it--and you can experience yourself how hard it would have been for Aboriginal people when they first had to learn English, specifically as adults.
 Website: ninti.ngapartji.org

 Numerous private language preservation initiatives rarely make it to the headlines.
 If you are interested it's a good idea to search for Aboriginal language forums.

-[This] is a call to tongues, to learn our languages, find its secrets and remember them.—Bruce Pascoe, Aboriginal teacher
+[This] is a call to tongues, to learn our languages, find its secrets and remember them. — Bruce Pascoe, Aboriginal writer and teacher

 Graduate course about Yolŋu language

 There are about 8,000 speakers of Yolŋu languages in east Arnhemland.
 After English, Yolŋu Matha is the by far most commonly spoken language in the Northern Territory.